silversonicaxel/boilerplate-reactjs/README.md

-# Boilerplate for a Reactjs project
+# Boilerplate for a React project

 Project is based on: